italia/spid-cie-oidc-docs/docs/en/metadata_oidc_op.rst

 OpenID Connect Provider Metadata (OP)
 +++++++++++++++++++++++++++++++++++++

-An OP MUST publish inside its EC a Metadata of type *federation_entity* and a Metadata of type *openid_provider*, as reported in the following example:
+An OP MUST publish in its EC a Metadata of type *federation_entity* and a Metadata of type *openid_provider*, as reported in the following example:

 .. code-block::